Warning

 cd trex/conda

-This runs conda build .
+conda build .

-(or bld.bat
+or bld.bat

 ) so that it can find all your locally installed libraries – in which case your conda package will probably not be portable.

-conda create -n tracking -c local trex
+conda create -n tracking –override-channels -c local -c conda-forge trex

 Notice there is a -c local